 8000 SE 13th Ave; 503-238-7255

-Al Forno Ferruzza (Calzone & Stromboli)
+Al Forno Ferruzza (Calzone & Stromboli, now closed)

-THE PERFECT PIE: The Stromboli Verdura, a Sicilian-style calzone packed with greens and caramelized onions
+The Perfect Pie: The Stromboli Verdura, a Sicilian-style calzone packed with greens and caramelized onions

 The calzone, a crescent of dough stuffed with savories, is more than just a folded pizza.
 When done right, it’s a pillow of warmth that makes every bite feel like the first.
 Al Forno Ferruzza—equal parts Northwest hippie and Italian tradition—churns out surprisingly authentic versions.
 Hailing from Sicily via upstate New York, the father-son Ferruzza team honed their calzone skills on a wood-fired oven they built in an Appalachian forest.
 But the star at this homey Alberta eatery is the calzone’s cousin, the stromboli, a pouch of mozz and vegetables basted with olive oil and slit gently on top.
 The dish is in the Ferruzza genes: it originated on the eponymous volcanic island north of the small Sicilian town where the elder Ferruzza was born.